Big-Silver/Auto-Run/README.md

 # Auto-Run

 ## About
-This project was built using Javascript and JQUERY by [Big Silver].
+This project was built using Javascript and Jquery by [Big Silver].
 When URL is changed, the video or action run automatically regarding the content of page.

 ## Main.js